cadpage/cadpage-android/README.md

 those authorized to receive it.
 Using the Cadpage Parsing Library allows these services to collect and reporting meaningful details from what would otherwise be undecipherable text.

+For detailed instructions on how to set up the build environment, see the cadpage/docs/Getting_Started.txt file.